E-Transfer loans for people on disability

 Can I get a loan with bad credit and on disability?

-How to increase your chances of approval if you have bad credit and disability income
+How to increase your chance of approval if you have bad credit and disability income

 To boost your chances, you’ll need to have the following in the last 90 days:

-• Have zero NSF transactions in your bank account.
+• Zero NSF transactions in your bank account

-• Have more income coming in than money coming out to pay for debts.
+• More income coming in than money going out to pay debt

 Questions to ask before you get a loan using your disability benefits

-Before you apply or sign on the dotted line, ask these questions:
+Before you apply or sign on the dotted line, ask yourself these questions:

-1. Can I afford it?
-Are you aware of the total loan cost, and how it’ll fit into your budget?
-If you get a payday loan, will you have enough income left after you repay the loan?
+• Can I afford it?
+Are you aware of the total loan cost and how it’ll fit into your budget?
+If you get a payday loan, will you have enough income left after repaying the loan?

-3. Is the lender pressuring me?
-If the lender is putting pressure on you to sign a contract with them or doesn’t help you understand the loan offer, try another lender.
+• Is the lender pressuring me?
+If the lender is putting pressure on you to sign a contract with them or doesn’t help you understand the loan offer, apply somewhere else.

-4. Do I know the payday loan regulations of my province?
-This is to protect yourself as a borrower from illegal practices.
+• Do I know the payday loan regulations in my province?
+Protect yourself as a borrower by familiarizing yourself with the payday loan rules of your province.

-5. Have I considered alternatives?
-Before you apply, consider alternatives to a payday loan.
+• Have I considered alternatives?
+Before you apply for a payday loan, consider alternatives to a payday loan.

 Will I be charged higher rates because I have a disability?